 In order to be a UK radio ham you must be licensed by OFCOM and this in contingent upon sitting and passing some examinations for the RSGB.
 In the UK we have a three-tier licence structure:

-I enjoy talking to people all over the world – irrespective of politics or geographical boundaries and I particularly enjoy building my own equipment (hams refer to this as “homebrewing”).
-I’ve built all my own antennas (arials) and a number of electronic radio projects all from scratch (i.e. not in kit form).
+I enjoy talking to people all over the world – irrespective of politics or geographical boundaries and I particularly enjoy designing and building my own equipment (hams refer to this as “homebrewing”).
+I’ve built all my own antennas (ariels) and a number of electronic radio projects (including 5 complete transceivers) all from scratch (i.e. not in kit form).
 The inspiration of my Grandpa lives on!

-If you are interested in any of the things I’ve built etc. then please have a look at my QRZ page.
-QRZ.com is like the worldwide yellow pages for radio amateurs.
-My page is here:
+If you are interested in any of the things I’ve built etc. then please have a look at my dedicated YouTube channel: